 I call him Bob Marley because I don’t know his name, yet…

 The park is often used as a throughway for people walking their dogs, on their way to catch the Collectivo (bus), dropping off garbage, or who are just on their way to somewhere else.

 There is a school next door that used to be bustling with noisy laughing children.
 Sometimes their balls would come flying over the walls and you could hear the giggles when my husband would throw them back to them.
 Now, it is quiet and has been that way for many months because of the pandemic.

 Although there are other parks, I will continue to use this one and maybe someday I will strike up a conversation with ‘Bob Marley.”
-In the meantime, I am content to smile and say hello and enjoy the peace and quiet of the park, while I exercise and think about my day ahead.
+In the meantime, I am content to smile and say hello and enjoy the peace of the park, while I exercise and think about my day ahead.